-Green papaya salad has become a big deal ever since it landed on Western shores.
+Green Papaya salad has become a big deal ever since it landed on Western shores.

 Also known as a Thai salad, aka som tum, green papaya salad has become one of Thailand’s most popular culinary exports.
+And rightly so.

 The fiery salad is deeply savory and insanely sour, but once you get the hang of it, it can be acutely addictive.
 It is prepped from shredded unripe papaya which forms the core, with a host of other additives.